Laerdal/Laerdal.McuMgr/README.md

 ## 🏗 IDE Setup / Generating Builds on Local-dev

-    Note#1 There's an azure-pipelines.yml file which you can use as a template to integrate the build in your azure pipelines.
+    Note#1 There's an github-actions.yml file which you can use as a template to integrate the build in your github workflows.
 With said .yml the generated nugets will work on both Android and iOS.
 _

     Note#2 To build full-blown nugets that work both on iOS and Android you must use MacOS as your build-machine with XCode 14.3+ and JDK17 installed - have a look at the .yml file to see how you